Last updated: July 2020

-Every person, from a college student who writes essays to a pro writer, is struggling to get recognition.
+From a college student who writes essays to a pro writer, every person struggles for recognition.

 - …and only one memory;

-- …and only one set of skills;
+- …and one set of skills;

-- …and only one IQ, gender, nationality, strength and so on.
+- …and only one IQ, gender, nationality, strength, and so on.

 Billy Milligan is one of the most well-known people with MP in history.
 He was the first one who used MP as a defense to get acquitted of a grievous crime.

-Hollywood Reporter announced that DiCaprio would play Billy in a new movie, The Crowded Room.
-It means he will play all 24 personalities himself.
-There’s a joke DiCaprio will get Oscar for Best Performance by an Actor in a Supporting Role for costarring himself.
+In 2015, Hollywood Reporter announced that Leo DiCaprio would play Billy in a new movie, The Crowded Room.
+It meant that he would play all 24 personalities himself!
+There was even a joke that DiCaprio would get Oscar for the Best Performance by an Actor in a Supporting Role for costarring himself.

-It is really hard to believe all these personalities could fit in one Billy.
+It is tough to believe all these personalities could fit in one Billy.
 But it’s true.
 As mentioned before, his story is non-fiction.
 It makes me wonder why do we see Batman 10 and Spiderman 12 on screens while there are dozens of untapped stories which are definitely worth our attention?